dsltan/ProjGCData/Codebook.md

 5. **direction**: denotes signals in one of the 3-axial directions X, Y and Z.
     + character
-    + permissible values: X, Y, Z
+    + permissible values: X, Y, Z, ' ' (blank as mean over all 3 directions)

 6. **mean**: mean value
     + integer